KristinaMarie/RipleyJean/README.md

 # RipleyJean
 Welcome to Ripley's repo!
 Below is a high level overview of her schedule, and you can find more detail with the `code` and `issues` section.
+Thank you for caring for our little Fluffernutter and feel free to text, call, comment in an issue, ANYTHING, if you have questions. ♥️

 ## A Day in the Life of Ripley Jean
 We try to keep her on a rough schedule, but don't stress if you get off track!